 neolithic/bronze age Prehistoric settlement in Ballynacarrick townland Situated on the edge of a turlogh, or seasonal lake, this settlement was in a sheltered location below a rocky bluff.
 The activity on the site dates from the Neolithic, though later metalworking activity may also be present.
 Features discovered include the remains of a circular structure formed by up to ten stake-holes and two linear features, possibly slots for structural beams.
 It would appear that it was a temporary hut.
 Prehistoric pottery was recovered, three sherds associated with the circular structure are similar to Late Bronze Age pottery.
 A shallow pit contained possible slag, potential evidence of metalworking that would indicate later activity on the site from the Bronze Age at the earliest.
-Another pit was over 3m in diameter and contained burnt soil and charcoal that appear to have been burnt elsewhere and deposited later in the pit.
-Flint debitage, burnt bone and a piece of possible worked quartz were also recovered.
-A Neolithic plano-convex flint knife was found within a second pit over 7m long and up to 2.6m wide.
+Another pit was over 3 m in diameter and contained burnt soil and charcoal that appear to have been burnt elsewhere and deposited later in the pit.
+Flint debitage, burnt bone and a piece of possible worked quartz bronze age Burnt mound in Sminver townland Test excavations discovered the remains of a burnt mound in Sminver townland.
+Consisting of the charcoal-blackened remains of burnt stones and soil, it measured about 4 m x 8 m across and formed a low mound about 10 cm in height.
+The mound was dated to the Early Bronze Age, 2140 - 1870 BC / 1840 - 1780 BC. were also recovered.
+A Neolithic plano-convex flint knife was found within a second pit over 7 m long and up to 2.6 m wide.
 Provisional interpretation suggests that it may have been a corn-drying kiln or a butchering pit.
 Neolithic pottery was recovered.
+Charcoal from this pit was dated to the Early Neolithic, 4040 - 3940 BC.
 It may be that this feature and the circular structure were contemporary.

-Hearth uncovered at Ballynacarrick.
-(Photo I.A.C.
-Ltd.) bronze age Burnt mound in Sminver townland Test excavations discovered the remains of a burnt mound in Sminver townland.
-Consisting of the charcoal-blackened remains of burnt stones and soil, it measured about 4m x 8m across and formed a low mound about 10cm in height.
+This Iron Age hearth was also discovered at Ballynacarrick, it was dated 180 BC - AD 70.
 The 1983 Archaeological Survey recorded only three such features in County Donegal.
 Since that time and due mainly to large infrastructural projects, they have become probably the most widespread archaeological feature in Ireland.
 The mix of burnt stone and charcoal that forms the monuments is thought to derive from fires associated with cooking and/or industrial activities and predominantly date to the Bronze Age.
-Magheracar linear earthwork About 1km east of the lakeside settlement in Maghercar, fieldwork recorded a substantial linear earthwork up to 2m in height and 350m long in varied levels of preservation.
+Magheracar linear earthwork About I km east of the lakeside settlement in Maghercar, fieldwork recorded a substantial linear earthwork up to 2 m in height and 350 m long in varied levels of preservation.
 Excavations showed that the west end had been levelled in the 19th-20th century, while upstanding sections further east revealed the construction method.
 The bank artificially augmented a natural ridge, with material dug up from parallel ditches on either side.
 South of the bank the ditch was more substantial than the shallow northern ditch.
-Secure dating of the earthwork's construction is not possible since no dateable material was found, though it has been suggested that the earthwork is part of the Black Pigs Dyke, an Iron Age territorial boundary of Ulster running in sections between the east and west coasts of Ireland.
+Charcoal samples dated the earthwork to AD 60 - 420.
+It has been suggested that the earthwork is part of the Black Pigs Dyke, an Iron Age territorial boundary of Ulster running in sections between the east and west coasts of Ireland.
 A nearby furnace contained substantial quantities of slag and charcoal.
-The furnace was composed of a
+The furnace was composed of a small pit with a linear flue-like gully several metres